dnsimple/dnsimple-java/CONTRIBUTING.md

 ```
 (use `gradlew.bat` in Windows instead)

-Then, you can import it into any project as if it were published to the Maven Central repo.
+You can then import it into any project as if it were published to the Maven Central repo.

 ## Testing